You are Not Starting Over

 How do I know if I need more than 14 days before retaking?

 Your practice exam scores tell you.
-If you are scoring above 80% on full timed exams with no single topic below 65% by Day 13, 14 days is enough.
+If you are scoring above 80% on full timed exams with no single topic below 65% by Day 13, 14 days may be enough.
 If you are still between 70% and 75%, add one more week of targeted drilling on your weakest areas.
 If you are below 70%, add two weeks and consider whether your study method has actually changed from your first attempt.
 The timeline should flex around your readiness, not around a calendar.

 Is the Florida real estate exam different each time you take it?